Webschool-io/webschool-magazine-security/README.md

 # webschool-magazine-security
-A revista dedicada ao PHP.
+A revista dedicada à Seguança da Informação.